Abd al-Rahman V

-Abd ar-Rahman V (عبد الرحمن بن هشام المستظهر بالله) was the 9th Caliph of the Caliphate of Córdoba.
+Abd ar-Rahman V (عبد الرحمن بن هشام المستظهر بالله; 1001–1024) was the 9th Caliph of the Caliphate of Córdoba.

 Background

 In 1009, Civil war broke out in the Caliphate of Córdoba.
 In 1016, Ali ibn Hammud al-Nasir took control of the Caliphate away from the Umayyads and became the first member of the Hammud family to rule the Caliphate.
 Ali ibn Hammud ruled for less than two years and was succeeded by his brother Al-Qasim al-Ma'mun.
 Al-Qasim was a good leader and was gaining in popularity during his reign, however, he was deposed after approximately three and a half years by his nephew, Yahya ibn Ali ibn Hammud.
 Yahya's vanity and arrogance was quickly apparent to the citizens of Córdoba and after one and a half years he was forced to flee.
 At that time, al-Qasim returned to the capital and reclaimed the throne.
 Within six months, however, the citizens of Córdoba expressed their displeasure with the turmoil of the Hammudids by means of insurrection and riots forcing Al-Qasim to flee a second time.

 After the departure of al-Qasim, the citizens of Córdoba resolved to return leadership of the Caliphate back to the Umayyads.
-With that intention in mind, the populace convened a convocation on 2 December 1023 and expressed their desire to be lead by one of the descendants of the first caliph of the Caliphate, Abd al-Rahman III.
+With that intention in mind, the populace convened a convocation on 2 December 1023 and expressed their desire to be led by one of the descendants of the first caliph of the Caliphate, Abd al-Rahman III.
 Quickly Abd al-Rahman ibn Hisham ibn Abd-al-Jabbar was selected and proclaimed new caliph Abd al-Rahman V.